yegorsokolov/MT5/README.md

 7. **Build Protobuf classes** –
    1. Make sure the `protoc` compiler is installed and on your `PATH`.
    2. Run `protoc --python_out=. proto/signals.proto` from the repository root.
-      This generates `proto/signals_pb2.py` which is imported by `signal_queue.py`.
+      This generates `proto/signals_pb2.py` which is imported by `mt5.signal_queue`.
 8. **Initial training** –
-   1. Still inside the command prompt run `python train.py`.
+   1. Still inside the command prompt run `python -m mt5.train`.
       The script downloads the backtesting files `XAUUSD.csv` and `GBPUSD.csv` from Google Drive and trains a LightGBM model.
-   2. To experiment with the transformer-based neural network instead run `python train_cli.py neural`.
+   2. To experiment with the transformer-based neural network instead run `python -m mt5.train_cli neural`.
       This trains a small transformer on sequences of the same features and saves `model_transformer.pt`.
    3. After either script finishes you will see the resulting model file under the project folder.
    4. To browse logged runs start `scripts/mlflow_ui.sh` and open `http://localhost:5000` in your browser.